Betta Fish Tank Setup UK: What You Actually Need

 Yes.
 Plants help improve water quality, but they cannot replace biological filtration.

-A gentle filter is still required to keep the water safe long-term.
+A gentle filter is still required to keep the water safe in the long term.

 Betta tank setup UK, what about hard water?